-Their patio was huge, lovely, and casual, so the kids could make noise and drop food on the ground without stressing me out that we were ruining someone else’s dining experience.
-They ate and played while we enjoyed a pop-up wine tasting on the patio before heading to the orchard to do some peach picking.
+Their patio was huge, lovely, and casual.
+The kids could make noise and drop food on the ground without stressing we were ruining someone else’s dining experience.
+They played while we enjoyed a pop-up wine tasting on the patio before heading to the orchard for peach picking.
 It was the best way to get some wiggles out before the afternoon!

 And, down the road, a short distance away is Barboursville Winery—my favorite Virginia winery, which says a lot.
 It’s roomy and a little noisy with a great area outside for kids to run and roll down the hill.
 Our two-year-old mercifully fell asleep in his stroller while the other two enjoyed some time on their devices.
 All in all, the wine is delicious, and the atmosphere is amazing.
-We were able to take our time with the tasting, chat with the employees about wine, and even choose some bottles to take home with us.
+We were able to take our time tasting, chat with employees, and choose a few bottles to take home.
 Needless to say, between Grelen and Barboursville, everyone was happy.

 On the way back to our accommodations, we stopped to get some burritos at a place that was well-reviewed on TripAdvisor.
 I always check my TripAdvisor app to see where restaurants stand and read some reviews to make sure I know what we are getting into.

 There are some highly-reviewed restaurants in Gordonsville that I look forward to trying one day —without the kids.
-But, this time, we took the burritos back to the Airbnb and sat out by the stream eating and playing while the sun set.
+This time, we took the burritos back to the Airbnb, sat by the stream eating and playing.

 It was fantastic and relaxing—two words that don’t usually accompany a trip with three kids.
 After the sun set, we headed in for cupcakes, LEGOs (courtesy of our home away from home), and some TV.

-And, after we got the kids settled in bed, we relaxed with a glass of wine in the porch swing and discussed for the hundredth time how much we love Gordonsville, and how peaceful and ideally located it is.
+And, after we got the kids settled in bed, we relaxed with a glass of wine in the porch swing.
+We discussed for the hundredth time how much we love Gordonsville, and how peaceful and ideally located it is.